Westbrook/blog/testing-a11y.md

 This leverages the pattern outlined above very closely and expands to with a technique called [Stacked Slots](https://dev.to/westbrook/who-doesnt-love-some-s-3de0) that allows you to easily manage multiple pieces of description content based on the validity of the `<sp-textfield>` element.
 Even after all this time, I find that the patterns made available around slotted content and ensuring the accessibility of content leveraging shadow roots has much exploration to be had!

 **UI5 Web Components**
-In conjunction with a visual design decision that delivers extra content about the `<input>` element in a "popover", the `<ui5-input>` element from UI5 Web Components leverages a `valueStateMessage` slot similar to this pattern. *Notice that the `value-state` attribute must be set to `Information` for content supplied in this manner to be displayed.*
+In conjunction with a visual design decision that delivers extra content about the `<input>` element in a "popover", the `<ui5-input>` element from UI5 Web Components leverages a `valueStateMessage` slot similar to this pattern. *Notice that the `value-state` attribute must be set for content supplied in this manner to be displayed.
+This attribute accepts `Error`, `Information`, and `Warning` in order to display this content at various visual severity levels.*

 ```html
 <ui5-input value-state="Information">